 Remember the maintenance: AEDs don’t require much maintenance, but a basic maintenance program is needed to ensure the device and its accessories (Battery & Pads) stay “rescue-ready”.
 Consult with a trusted AED supplier to learn when key components should be reviewed and what else might be required.

 Update your emergency plans: Do you have an emergency response plan (ERP)?
 Does it include your AEDs?
 Review your ERP to make sure it includes AED locations and other key details.
 And if you don’t have an ERP, there’s no better time to start making one than now.

 Choose an AED champion: Staff engagement is critical to an AED program.
 The challenge, however, is keeping that engagement alive.
 It helps to assign someone on your team to champion and/or coordinate AED training and maintenance activities so that they remain top of mind.

 Promote AED awareness: All building occupants should know where to find an AED in an emergency.
 This can be done through electronic communications (e.g., email, building management websites, social media, etc.), tenant/resident training programs, printed media, or when speaking with tenants and visitors.

-Partner with a reputable AED company: Vita First Aid is committed to making AEDs available and accessible everywhere.
+Partner with a reputable AED company: AED.ca is committed to making AEDs available and accessible everywhere.
 That means helping clients design and embed effective AED programs, and providing support whenever needed.
 AED programs can save lives, so always feel free to ask for help.